 “World Elder Abuse Awareness Day is an opportunity to share information and spread awareness about abuse, neglect, and exploitation of older adults,” explained Diana DiGiorgi, Executive Director at OCES.
 “We CAN make a difference and encourage the community to join our ‘March Against Elder Abuse’ on June 23rd in Plymouth.”

-Founded in 1974, OCES serves 20 communities in Plymouth County as well as Avon, Easton and Stoughton.
-OCES is a private, non-profit organization headquartered in Brockton and designated as one of 27 Aging Services Access Points (ASAPs) in the Commonwealth of Massachusetts.
+Founded in 1974, OCES proudly serves greater Plymouth County and surrounding communities.
+OCES is a private, non-profit organization headquartered in Brockton.
+OCES is designated as one of 26 Aging Services Access Points (ASAPs) in the Commonwealth of Massachusetts.
 OCES’ mission is to support the independence and dignity of elders and people with disabilities by providing essential information and services that promote healthy and safe living.
-The agency has 225 employees and operates more than 15 programs serving older adults, people with disabilities, their families and caregivers.
+The agency has 235 employees and operates more than 15 programs serving older adults, individuals with disabilities, their families and caregivers.
 For more information call 508-584-1561 or visit www.ocesma.org.